 - Moving up the seat tube to the saddle/seatpost area: Is the seatpost pinch bolt tight (be careful- snug is best or use a torque wrench)?
 Are the saddle mounting bolts tight?
 If you have a saddle hydration system check all mounting bolts on it, too.

 - Moving down the seat stays: check rear brake pad bolts and mounting bolts.
 Check the rear derailleur mounting bolts and cable pinch bolts.
 Finally, is the rear quick release snug?
 Is the rear wheel straight within the frame?

-Air up your tires and now you're ready to test ride your machine.
+Air up your tires and you're ready for a test ride.
 During a test ride you're checking for 3 things:

 1. Are the brakes engaging properly and to your liking?

 2. Does your bike shift through the full range of gears without issue?*

 3. Do you hear any unusual sounds or feel anything unusual?